ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 For all the additional software packages the proper CUDA toolkits with the newest driver for your graphics card need to be installed.

-To install CUDA you can use the package manager of your OS or the module system in your facility.
+To install CUDA you can use the package manager of your OS install it manually or just use the module system of your facility if you employ one.

 #### Module System